Reinstatement, Re-Entry and Re-Admittance Policy

 The Academic Standards Committee, chaired by the University Registrar, will convene and review the appeal letter and documentation submitted by the student.
 The committee will render a decision within two weeks after all required appeal documents have been submitted.
 The decision of the Academic Standards Committee is final.

 Reinstatement is not automatic.
-In some cases, reinstatement is not a possibility based on the accreditation requirements of the individual degree program.
+In some cases, reinstatement is not a possibility due to accreditation requirements of the specific degree program.
 Students may not be reinstated until at least one semester has elapsed since they exited the institution.
 Those who have been away from the University for more than 12 months must also initiate the readmission process by completing a new application with the Office of Admissions.

-Students whose academic dismissal appeal is granted are placed on academic and financial aid probation for their next enrolled semester.
-A student on academic probation is required to schedule an appointment with an Academic Coach in the Office of Student Academic Support Services to complete an Academic Success Plan before registering for future coursework.
-A registration hold is placed on the student’s record until this condition is met.
+Students whose reinstatement is granted are placed on academic and financial aid probation for their next enrolled semester.
+A student on academic probation is required to schedule an appointment with an Academic Coach in the Student Success Center to complete an Academic Success Plan before registering for future coursework.
 Students who fail to complete an Academic Success Plan while on academic probation may not be able to continue in classes and/or may be dismissed from the University without the opportunity to return.

 Changing Catalog Year